hicommonwealth/commonwealth/wiki/Ways-Of-Working.md

 ## Pull Requests

 PRs should always reference their instigating ticket in the description, by number.
+As of 230906, test plans should be included with every code-changing PR, as part of our road to automated testing.

 Engineers are welcome to open several pull requests to close an outstanding ticket.
 Such PRs can be either "dependent" (i.e., blocking) or "sequential" (i.e., logically independent), and should be flagged accordingly, so that depended-upon (i.e. blocking) PRs are prioritized for merging.

 Close your own PR: if it's ready for QA, tag a reviewer, complain in a Slack channel, or send a DM.

+### Draft PRs

+PRs that are not yet ready for Codeowner Review should be opened as drafts.
+Drafts should typically include some estimation of when review-ready code is expected to land.

+If a non-draft PR is assessed by a codeowner as not yet ready for review, or needing further work, it should be reassigned draft status.

+In the case of a Design Review (not to be confused with a Codeowner Review), any feedback that isn't unambiguously positive should result in status changing back to draft for remaining work.

 ### Github Quality Checks